amandabgaeta/Movie-Analysis/README.md

 ### The Data

-In this folder you will find
+In this folder you will find:
 * analysisWalkthrough - walks through creating the base dataset via merging/joining and cleansing as well as answering each of the above questions.
 Easily find analysis according to a question by using "Find" and searching for "Question #"

+* presentation.pdf - PDF of powerpoint slides for Microsoft presentation on answering the above questions and recommendations based off the data analysis answering those questions.

 Additional folders include:
 * images - holds all visualizations.
 Those in immediate folder are visualizations used in final Microsoft presentation.
 There is an additional subfolder 'prod_budg_by_gross_genre' for additional scatterplot visualizations of production budget by worldwide gross that highlights each genre.
 Saved these as they could be of interest in further exploring.